-We propose a hierarchical model of human performance on the MOT task that uses recursive Bayesian estimation of position coordinates to model the consequences of perceptual uncertainty, and controls the effective length scales on which these estimators work as a function of the amount of attention resource allocated to them by a higher-level controller.
-Our model follows the phenomenological intuition that humans are able to make finer-grained judgments of relative position when they attend more to a particular location, and that such targeted covert attention is a scarce resource - resolution gain in the attended patch is bought at the expense of coarsergrained resolution elsewhere.
-We demonstrate that adding a hierarchical controller that assigns spatial resolution to each of the lower-level trackers out of a common pool of attention resource permits us to model MOT phenomena that reflect flexible cognitive resources, e.g. the number of objects that can be tracked, and the profile of most common errors made by subjects.
-Furthermore, we show that people track different targets with variable spatial precision over time, following our models' predictions of strategic and dynamic allocation of cognitive resources, and that our model distinguishes between "dropping" and "swapping" errors (Drew, Horowitz, & Vogel, 2013) in a novel behavioral characterization.
+Thus, while each of these theories brings useful insights into the MOT phenomenon, none can yet claim to explain it in its totality, and it is likely that true understanding will incorporate ideas from each one of them.
+So, for instance, it is possible to envisage a scheme wherein multiple attention foci are generated by object salience cues as required by FINST theory, are resolved to varying degrees of spatial precision through competitive allocation of endogenous attention as resource models predict, and suffer from errors of spatial interference when distractors approach the targets within an attention focus at a distance too close for the focus-specific spatial resolution to differentiate them.
+In this article, we operationalize this particular theoretical synthesis computationally and test its predictions.
+The proposed model uses recursive Bayesian estimation of position coordinates to model the consequences of perceptual uncertainty and controls the effective length scales on which these estimators work as a function of the amount of attention allocated to them by a high-level controller.
+Our model follows the phenomenological intuition that humans are able to make finer-grained judgments of relative position when they attend more to a particular location and that such targeted covert attention is a scarce resource-resolution gain in the attended patch is bought at the expense of coarser-grained resolution elsewhere.

+We demonstrate that adding a hierarchical controller that assigns spatial resolution to each of the low-level trackers out of a common pool of attention resource permits us to model MOT phenomena that reflect flexible cognitive resources, for example, the number of objects that can be tracked, and the profile of most common errors made by subjects.
+Successfully designing such a computational observer allows us to successfully model and predict human behavior at the millisecond level of resolution within MOT trials, unlike previous spatial interference studies (Franconeri et al., 2010), where model predictions apply to entire seconds-long trials at the finest level of analysis.
+Further, we show that people track different targets with variable spatial precision over time, following our models' predictions of strategic and dynamic allocation of cognitive resources, and that our model distinguishes between "dropping" and "swapping" errors (Drew, Horowitz, & Vogel, 2013), which we elicit behaviorally using a novel experimental manipulation.

-Overview of flexible-resolution spatial tracking
+2. Overview of flexible-resolution spatial tracking